BLKSerene/Wordless/doc/doc_eng.md

 After the concordance lines are generated and displayed in the table, you can sort the results by clicking **Sort Results** or search in results by clicking **Search in Results**, both buttons residing at the right corner of the *Results Area*.

 You can generate concordance plots for all search terms.
 You can modify the settings for the generated figure via **Figure Settings**.
-By default, data in concordance plot are sorted by file.
-You can sort the data by search term instead via **Figure Settings → Sort Results by**.

 - **3.2.1 Left**<br>
   The context before each search term, which displays 10 tokens left to the **Node** by default.
 You can change this behavior via **Generation Settings**.